meetalva/alva/CONTRIBUTING.md

 ## Issues
 ### Labels
-- *good first issue* - if you are new to *alva* or open source this could be a good first issue
+- *good first issue* - if you are new to *Alva* or open source this could be a good first issue
 - *help wanted* - issue where we need help
-- *type: bug* - issue for an error/ failure of alva
+- *type: bug* - issue for an error/ failure of Alva
-- *type: feature* - issue for eature request
+- *type: feature* - issue for feature request
 - *type: design* - issue for a design todo
 - *type: documentation* - issue for needed, missing or unclear documentation
 - *status: in progress* - issue is currently in progress